Skip to Content

 Threats

 The overwhelmingly central source of danger to the brown kiwi today is the activity of introduced predators.
-Different predators present risks to different stages of the birds’ life cycle.
-Eggs are eaten by stoats and brush-tailed possums, while juveniles and kiwi chicks are preyed upon by cats.
+Different predators threaten different stages of the birds’ life cycle: stoats are by far the biggest killer of chicks, rats and cats take eggs and young chicks, and dogs and ferrets kill adult birds.

 Dogs and ferrets can kill adult birds and do so in those areas where they are present.
 Populations not exposed to these risks are more stable than those where predation is a risk.